List of political families in Lebanon: Salam family

-Skaff family
+Skaf(f) family

-The Skaff family is a Greek Catholic political family in the city of Zahle.
-The family is represented politically by the political party and an electoral coalition the Popular Bloc which is led by Myriam Skaff, the widow of Elias Skaff.
+The Skaff, also transliterated as Skaf, family is a Greek Christian political family based primarily in the city of Zahle.
+Family branches have been active in Lebanese politics for over a century, with the first modern Skaff politician having a seat in the first parliament of Lebanon.
+Today, the family is represented politically by the political party and electoral coalition the Popular Bloc which is led by Myriam Skaff, the widow of Elias Skaff.